animate-css/animate.css/docsSource/sections/09-license-contributing.md

 ## License and Contributing

-Animate.css is licensed under the MIT license. (https://opensource.org/licenses/MIT)
+Animate.css is licensed under the [Hippocratic License](http://firstdonoharm.dev).

 ### Contributing